PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: RELATED WORKS

 \subsection{Deep Learning based Demosaicing}

-The deep learning-based demosaicing models naturally arise due to the remarkable success of deep neural networks in many computer vision tasks \cite{demosaic1,demosaic2,demosaic3,demosaic4,demosaic5,kokkinos2018deep}.
-However, most of them primarily focused on Bayer CFA.
-For non-Bayer CFA demosaicing, Syu et al.\ proposed DMCNN \cite{demosaic7} based on SRCNN \cite{SRCNN} and showed its effectiveness on several non-Bayer CFA inputs, including diagonal stripe \cite{diag}, GYGM, and Hirakawa \cite{hirakawa}.
-Kim et al.\ \cite{2020demosaic} proposed an efficient end-to-end demosaicing model that consists of two pyramid networks for Quad CFA ($2\times 2$).
-At the same time, Sharif et al.\ \cite{demosaic6} suggested the joint demosaicing and denoising scheme that leverages depth and spatial attention.
-For Nona CFA ($3\times 3$), Sugawara et al.\ \cite{nona} designed a GAN based on a spatial-asymmetric attention module to reduce artifacts.
-Kim et al.\ \cite{2021demosic} showed that a duplex pyramid network (DPN) \cite{2020demosaic} achieves low visual artifacts and good edge restoration in demosaicing images obtained by SAMSUNG CMOS sensor.
+Deep learning-based demosaicing models have emerged due to the impressive success of deep neural networks across numerous computer vision tasks~ \cite{demosaic1,demosaic2,demosaic3,demosaic4,demosaic5,kokkinos2018deep}.
+However, most of these models have primarily focused on Bayer CFA.
+For non-Bayer CFA demosaicing, Syu et al. introduced DMCNN~\cite{demosaic7}, based on SRCNN~\cite{SRCNN}, demonstrating its effectiveness on various non-Bayer CFA inputs, including diagonal stripe~\cite{diag}, GYGM, and Hirakawa~\cite{hirakawa}.
+Kim et al.~\cite{2020demosaic} proposed an efficient end-to-end demosaicing model comprised of two pyramid networks for Quad CFA ($2\times2$), while Sharif et al.~\cite{demosaic6} suggested a joint demosaicing and denoising scheme utilizing depth and spatial attention.
+For Nona CFA ($3\times3$), Sugawara et al.~\cite{nona} developed a GAN based on a spatial-asymmetric attention module to minimize artifacts.
+Kim et al.~\cite{2021demosic} demonstrated that a duplex pyramid network (DPN)~\cite{2020demosaic} achieves low visual artifacts and effective edge restoration in demosaicing images captured by a SAMSUNG CMOS sensor.

-Beyond the demosaicing-specific models, several deep learning-based ISP models are proposed to replace classic ISP \cite{eccvcomp}.
-Recent works have focused on a hierarchical structure such as U-Net \cite{unet} to handle local and global features.
-U-Net is an U-shaped network that handles fine and coarse features with contracting and expanding paths.
-EEDNET \cite{eednet} used an U-Net structure with the channel attention residual dense block and clip-L1 loss.
-W-Net \cite{wnet} used the two-cascaded U-Net architecture with channel attention module, whereas CameraNet \cite{cameranet} also used the two-cascaded U-Nets, which consists of Restore-Net and Enhance-Net.
-Beyond U-Net-based models, DeepISP \cite{deepisp} proposed a network by cascading two CNNs.
-PyNET \cite{pynet} improves the performance significantly by using an inverted pyramidal structure with various convolution filters.
-PyNET-CA \cite{pynetca} added a channel attention mechanism to PyNET and improved the reconstruction quality further.
+In addition to demosaicing-specific models, several deep learning-based ISP models have been proposed to replace traditional ISPs~\cite{eccvcomp}.
+Recent work has concentrated on hierarchical structures, such as U-Net~\cite{unet}, to manage local and global features.
+U-Net is a U-shaped network that processes fine and coarse features through contracting and expanding paths.
+EEDNET~\cite{eednet} employed a U-Net structure with a channel attention residual dense block and clip-L1 loss.
+W-Net~\cite{wnet} utilized a two-cascaded U-Net architecture with a channel attention module, while CameraNet~\cite{cameranet} also employed two-cascaded U-Nets, consisting of Restore-Net and Enhance-Net.
+Beyond U-Net-based models, DeepISP~\cite{deepisp} introduced a network by connecting two CNNs.
+PyNET~\cite{pynet} significantly enhanced performance by using an inverted pyramidal structure with various convolution filters.
+PyNET-CA~\cite{pynetca} incorporated a channel attention mechanism into PyNET, further improving the reconstruction quality.